bpt26/usher_wiki/docs/source/tutorials.rst

 ----------

 .. note::
-    THIS FEATURE IS EXPERIMENTAL.
+    This feature is currently under active development!
 We are actively soliciting feedback on the usefulness of the current implementation, additional features that would be valuable, or directions to take this type of analysis.
 Please reach out on the GitHub or directly to me via my email, jmcbroom@ucsc.edu.